THE 9 BEST HIKING SANDALS OF 2019

 Webbed sandals offer hikers the greatest degree of comfort and stability because they conform to the size of your feet.
 You can make these sandals as tight or loose as you desire usually with a buckle strap.

 One safety feature you lose with many hiking sandals is good toe protection.
-There are, however, a few hiking sandals that have rubber toe caps able to protect you from bumps and bruises on the trail.
+There are, however, a few models that have rubber toe caps able to protect you from bumps and bruises on the trail.
 How much importance you should place on a good toe cap will depend largely on where you’re planning on hiking.

 Campers who plan on hiking with their sandals on for their entire trek should seriously consider investing in a more ergonomic design with a closed toe cap.
 No matter how careful you are, you’re bound to stub toes a few times on a hike.
 A sturdy toe cap will save you a lot of grief if you plan on using your hiking sandals as your primary piece of footwear.